Willi Castro Player Props: Twins vs. Yankees

 Willi Castro At The Plate

-- Castro is batting .185 with two doubles, a home run and a walk.
+- Castro is batting .167 with two doubles, a home run and two walks.

-- This season, Castro has recorded at least one hit in three of 14 games (21.4%), and had multiple hits twice.
+- In three of 15 games this season (20.0%), Castro has reached base via hit, and that includes multiple hits twice.

-- He has gone deep in one of 14 games, and in 3.3% of his plate appearances.

-- Castro has picked up an RBI in two games this season, with multiple runs batted in once.
+- Castro has driven in a run in two games this year, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.